Gabenca/Python/Applications/Web/readme.md

 # Python web applications
-**This directory contains Python applications which developed for deploying to server with full-fledged OS environment or Docker engined environment.**
+**This directory contains Python applications which developed for deploying to the full-fledged OS or Docker-engined server environment**